 An enterprise identity record is the set of attributes, or characteristics, that describe a person within a given context:

-- Your identity within your agency’s Human Resources (HR) system is different from your personal identity at your personal bank.
+- Your identity within your agency’s Human Resources (HR) system is different from your personal identity at your bank.

 - A person’s identity as a government contractor is different from their identity as an Army Reservist.